mienaikoe/ziyu/Lore/Geography.md

 **Other Provinces that aren't settings in the book** **_Chista Province_**
-A small province in a valley between Shaki and Seroa.
+A small province in the various Ara-open valley between Shaki and Seroa.
 They control the Shaki foothills that lie neareset to Ara.
 During the Holragi invasions, they decided to stay and rebuild instead of fleeing to the mountains, like the Seroans.

 Their main feature is that they control the railroad between Shaki and Holrag.
 The province may be small but this tactical position has allowed them to have a strong economy, and to build robust political defenses.
 No province would dare destroy the city of passage, because every province relies on Holragi for steel, and Holragi relies on their food.